If you think you need to jet away to an exotic destination to feel the sand between your toes on your wedding day, then you’re mistaken.

 Built in 1832, The Royal Hotel is an enchanting Isle of Wight wedding venue that is bursting with charm and character.

 The hotel boasts a guest list of royal visitors who have stayed here over the years, and now you too can follow in their footsteps.
 Elegance oozes from every part of the classic décor and you can even hire the venue exclusively for the big day, adding that extra special touch.

 The 14 strong team of award winning chefs will prepare you anything you want for your wedding breakfast.
 We do, however, recommend the lobster or crab which is locally sourced from Ventnor Bay.

 10. The Gallivant – Rye, East Sussex

-The Gallivant is the kind of seaside wedding venue that you usually only conjure up in your dreams.
-Styled to feel like a New England beach house, The Gallivant take full advantage of its coastal location and tailors its packages to suit this.
+The Gallivant is the kind of coastal wedding venue that you usually only conjure up in your dreams.
+Styled to feel like a New England beach house, The Gallivant takes full advantage of its coastal location and tailors its packages to suit.

-Mingle with your guests amongst the sand dunes whilst you enjoy drinks and canapés, then take your seat in the gorgeously decorated Beach Hut Marquee for a culinary feast with ingredients that are sourced from within a 20 mile radius.
+Mingle with your guests among the sand dunes while you enjoy drinks and canapés, then take your seat in the gorgeously decorated Beach Hut Marquee for a culinary feast with ingredients that are sourced from within a 20-mile radius.